drawwithcode/2018-group-work-group-09/README.md

 ###### CODE CHANGELLES

 #### Basic canvasses structure
 P: One of first problems we had was trying to figure out how to build the basic structure of the website.
-This is because we had many
+This is because we had many solutions, but we also wanted to keep it as simple as possible to be able to modify the style whenever we needed on another stylesheet.

 S: We decided to use the *html* language and *css* attributes to create a new template for the canvas and the text in order to link the .js animation we needed for the "console effect".
-Every paragraph now is insered into a ```<span>``` tag.
+Every paragraph is insered into a ```<span>``` tag so we could also keep separated paragraphs.

 ```html
 <!--